 Immune Checkpoint Proteins

 The immune system is made up of a network of cells, tissues, and organs that work together to protect the body from harmful things like germs, viruses, and diseases like cancer.
 To function properly, an immune system must detect a wide variety of agents, known as pathogens, from viruses to parasitic worms, and distinguish them from the organism's own healthy tissue.
-After first finding a foreign substance, the immune system takes action to destroying foreign substance and abnormal cells, including cancer cells.
+After first finding a foreign substance, the immune system takes action to destroy foreign substances and abnormal cells, including cancer cells.

 Fig1.
 Immune System